Global stocks rally, safe-haven currencies drop, on China plan to cut tariffs

 Germany’s Bund yield rose as much as 3 basis points to -0.339%, its highest in almost two weeks DE10YT=RR, before pulling back to around -0.39%.

-Brent crude gave up early gains as the Organization of the Petroleum Exporting Countries and Russia gave mixed signals about possible further output cuts to counter concerns about weak demand due to the coronavirus.
+Brent crude gave up early gains as the Organization of the Petroleum Exporting Countries and Russia gave mixed signals about possible further output cuts to counter concerns about weak demand due to the coronavirus epidemic.

-Brent LCOC1 fell by 35 cents to settle at $54.93 a barrel while West Texas Intermediate rose 20 cents to settle at $51.07 a barrel.
+Brent LCOc1 fell by 35 cents to settle at $54.93 a barrel while West Texas Intermediate CLc1 rose 20 cents to settle at $51.07 a barrel.

-Reporting by Herbert Lash, additional reporting by Gertrude Chavez-Dreyfuss in New York; Editing by Bernadette Baum and David Gregorio
+Reporting by Herbert Lash, additional reporting by Gertrude Chavez-Dreyfuss in New York; Editing by Bernadette Baum, David Gregorio and Jonathan Oatis